David Lowe (television and radio composer)

-David Lowe (born 11 April 1959) is an English composer and music producer.
-His work comprises primarily of music for television, radio, commercials and idents.
+David Harry Lowe (born 11 April 1959) is an English composer and music producer.
+His work comprises primarily music for television, radio, commercials and idents.
 Lowe is best known for his extensive work on theme tunes for bulletins and programmes for BBC News.

 Early life and career

 Lowe has never received any formal musical education, and began his early career in broadcasting.
-He started part-time work at BBC Radio Birmingham (now BBC WM) while still a student at Riland Bedford (now Plantsbrook School) in Sutton Coldfield.
+He started part-time work at BBC Radio Birmingham (now BBC Radio WM) while still a student at Riland Bedford (now Plantsbrook School) in Sutton Coldfield.
 Based at the former Pebble Mill Studios, he developed a strong interest in sound production, and was keen to work full-time for the BBC.
 He was unsuccessful at getting a position, however, and continued freelancing at BBC WM until 1981 when he attained a permanent post as a location sound recordist with Magpie Film Productions.

 During this time he became interested in the relatively new area of electronic music and synthesizers.
 He borrowed a Crumar Trilogy synthesizer from a friend and created his first multi-track compositions using two domestic cassette decks.
 He later acquired one of the first affordable polyphonic synthesizers, a Roland Juno 6.

 He formed a band with Samantha Meah called the Cool Fish, which found a reasonable amount of success, supporting Ruby Turner, Fine Young Cannibals and appearing on Central Television.
 However Lowe was more interested in writing and studio production than live performance, and the band did not continue.

-His first opportunity to write for television came through a chance meeting with a graphic designer at BBC Pebble Mill, which led to Lowe's first TV commission for Midlands Today.
+His first opportunity to write for television came through a chance meeting with a graphic designer at BBC Pebble Mill, which led to Lowe's first TV commission for BBC Midlands Today.
 Lowe saw this as the opportunity to fulfil both his passions for working in broadcasting and writing music, and from then on worked on furthering his career as a television composer.

 Lowe is a member of the British Academy of Film and Television Arts (BAFTA) and the British Academy of Songwriters, Composers and Authors (BASCA).
 He has twice been awarded honorary doctorates, first by Staffordshire University in 2005, and then by Birmingham City University in 2014.